VictoryLinux/VictoryArch/README.md

 ## Create Arch ISO

-Create Arch ISO or Use Image
-Download ArchISO from https://archlinux.org/download/ and put it on a USB drive with Etcher, Ventoy, Rufus or Popcycle.
+Download ArchISO from https://archlinux.org/download/ and put it on a USB drive with Etcher, Ventoy, Rufus or Popsicle.

 ## Boot Arch ISO